Spa Franchorchamps Circuit Information And Race Program

 Important – most of all – is ‘Eau Rouge’.
 Here, the drivers have to take every km/h they can with them on the uphill climb, otherwise they will lose an enormous amount of lap time.

-Although not yet finalised for 2016, we have included a provisional race timetable for the Formula One practice sessions, qualifying session and race times.
+Although not yet finalized for 2019, we have included a provisional race timetable for the Formula One practice sessions, qualifying session and race times.
 The support races, which will be run over the weekend, will be the GP2 Championships, Porsche Supercup Cup and the Mini Cooper Challenge races.
 Time schedules for these support events are however not yet available.

 |10h00 – 11h30||Formula One||First Free Practice Session|